Gwynedd: Transport

+Roads tend to be narrow and winding due to the terrain.
+This often leads to congestion in the popular northern half of the National Park.
+Snowdon Sherpa buses cover the northern half of the National Park.
+Bus services are limited in the more remote parts of the county.

+As for walking routes, the Snowdonia Slate Trail, Snowdonia Way, the western half of the North Wales Pilgrim's Way and 189 miles of the Wales Coastal Path lie in Gwynedd.

 Welsh speakers

 The proportion of respondents in the 2011 census who said they could speak Welsh.

 Gwynedd has the highest proportion of people in Wales who can speak Welsh.
-According to the 2021 census, 64.4% of the population aged three and over stated that they could speak Welsh, while 64.4% noted that they could speak Welsh in the 2011 census.
+According to the 2021 census, 64.4% of the population aged three and over stated that they could speak Welsh, while 65.4% noted that they could speak Welsh in the 2011 census.

 It is estimated that 83% of the county's Welsh-speakers are fluent, the highest percentage of all counties in Wales.
 The age group with the highest proportion of Welsh speakers in Gwynedd were those between ages 5 and 15, of whom 92.3% stated that they could speak Welsh in 2011.

 The proportion of Welsh speakers in Gwynedd declined between 1991 and 2001, from 72.1% to 68.7%, even though the proportion of Welsh speakers in Wales as a whole increased during that decade to 20.5%.

 The Annual Population Survey estimated that as of March 2023, 77.0% of those in Gwynedd aged three years and above could speak Welsh.